Why & When To Hire a Workers’ Comp Lawyer For Your Workers’ Comp Claim

 Generally, workers in Pennsylvania are eligible to receive workers’ compensation under the Pennsylvania Workers’ Compensation Act for their work-related injuries and illnesses.
-If you were injured in an accident at work or you developed an occupational illness, you may be wondering whether you should hire a lawyer.
-If your claim is not being disputed by your employer or their insurance company, you may be able to navigate the workers’ compensation claims process by yourself.
+If you were injured in an accident at work or you developed an occupational illness, you may be wondering whether it’s worth getting a workers’ comp attorney.
+If your claim is not being disputed by your employer or their workers’ compensation insurance company, you may be able to navigate the workers’ compensation claims process by yourself.

-However, most workers will benefit from having an experienced attorney on their side.
+Most injured workers will benefit from having an experienced workers’ compensation attorney on their side.
 There are some circumstances that require certain legal skills and expertise.
-Taking depositions, hiring expert witnesses, requesting independent medical examinations (IME) and gathering other evidence to support your claim are examples of tasks best handled by a qualified workers’ compensation attorney.
+Taking depositions, hiring expert witnesses, requesting independent medical examinations (IME), and gathering other evidence to support your claim are examples of tasks best handled by a qualified workers’ compensation attorney.

 - Your claim is denied: Your employer or their insurance company may choose to deny your claim for many reasons, including if they believe your claim is fraudulent or your injury was not reported on time.

 - Your disability is being disputed: Your employer’s insurance company may order an IME by a doctor of their choosing who will likely attempt to assign you a lower disability rating.

 - You have a preexisting condition: It can be difficult to prove that your preexisting injuries are work-related, especially when they occur over time, like repetitive stress injuries.

 - You are not receiving the necessary medical treatment: Insurance companies may delay or deny your medical treatments, particularly when the treatments are expensive or ongoing.